cloudquery/cloudquery/website/tables/k8s/k8s_autoscaling_hpas.md

 # Table: k8s_autoscaling_hpas

-This table shows data for K8s Autoscaling Hpas.
+This table shows data for Kubernetes (K8s) Autoscaling Horizontal Pod Autoscalers (HPAs).

 The primary key for this table is **uid**.